plum-umd/checkedc-clang/clang/docs/checkedc/3C/CONTRIBUTING.md

 quickly to CCI's repository.

-If the previous paragraph does not apply, just submit a pull request here.
+If the previous paragraph does not apply, just submit a pull request to CCI's repository.
 You must grant the same license on your contribution as the existing codebase.
 We do not have a formal contributor license agreement (CLA) process at this time, but we may set one up and require you to complete it before we accept your contribution.
 Also be aware that we need to keep 5C ([our proprietary extension of 3C](README.md#what-3c-users-should-know-about-the-development-process)) working, so you may have to wait for us to address 5C-specific problems arising from your 3C pull request and/or we may ask you to